top of page

 Read more about the best hikes Congaree National Park has to offer below.

-Congaree National Park Kayaking
+Congaree National Park Kayaking in the Afternoon

 Park visitors can also admire the park from the water; rent a kayak or canoe in Congaree National Park and head to the river.